 Taxi (Airport to City Center) 600 CZK

-Taxi (within center) around 200 CZK
+Taxi (within the centre) around 200 CZK

 – children up to six years of age